ynuwenhof/koblas/README.md

 this will return an [Argon2id](https://en.wikipedia.org/wiki/Argon2) password hash.

-After building the image, you can run the server with:
+After pulling or building the image, you can run the server with:

 ```bash
 docker run -d -p 1080:1080 \